SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## 7. Initiating a Transaction from Passport

-You can initiate a transaction using Passport.
-Make sure to provide the necessary transaction data and parameters:
+Gaming applications often involve in-game purchases and transactions.
+In this section, you'll understand how to initiate transactions using Passport.
+You'll learn how to provide the necessary transaction data and parameters, such as sending a placeholder string and obtaining the transaction hash.

 ```javascript
 import { passportProvider, initiateTransaction } from "@/lib/immutable";